colemanbroad/tracker/notes/notes.md

 # Implementing min-cost greedy-assignment linking with division-costs

 The general idea is that we re-evaluate some (all?) of the assignment costs after each assignment.
 In particular this allows us to make the second assignment to a parent more expensive by adding a (fixed?) extra cost making translation preferable to division unless the benefit outways the added cost.

+Can we do this by iterating in a single pass from cheapest to most expensive?
+~~Yes, I think so.~~ No, we can't.
+Once an edge is assigned the added cost affects all proposed 2nd children.
+Only some fraction of the remaining edges will have their cost increased, and thus the iteration will be out of order.
+Will this matter?

 We could achieve this particular goal by simply iterating in a different way.
 By iterating over parents and assigning the closest child (within a threshold) we reduce false divisions.
 Then once each parent has an assignment we iterate over the remaining children and assign them to the nearest parent (also within a threshold). _This is probably a better heuristic than the standard nearest-parent approach!_ And it doesn't require anything really fancy.

-It probably makes sense to pick the shortest edges first in an edgeQ.

 ```
 Edge = struct{v1,v2,cost}